+You may be overwhelmed by grief, but you don’t have to suffer alone.
 It’s important to know when to ask for help.
-You should call 1-800-273-TALK (8255) if you have any of the following warning signs, especially if a problem is making it hard for you to get through the day.
+You should call 1-800-273-TALK (8255) if you have any warning signs, especially if a problem is making it hard for you to get through the day.

 Speaking to a therapist or attending a support group can help you work through your grief and improve your overall mental health.
 The following resources can help you find a psychologist, psychiatrist or support group near you.

 This tool was developed by the Lifeline Consumer-Survivor Subcommittee and is designed to provide crisis workers with essential and easy-to-access information about suicide grief support.